-Planning Director Hearing Date: October 8, 2015 Planning Director Approval Date: Permittee: Mirada Petroleum, INC. Site Location: Koenigstein Road, Ojai Page 9 of 44
+Planning Director Hearing Date: October 27, 2015 Planning Director Approval Date:

-- b.
-The Permittee shall also indemnify and hold harmless the Indemnified Parties from and against any and all losses, damages, awards, fines, expenses, penalties, judgments, settlements or liabilities of whatever nature, including but not limited to court costs and attorney fees (collectively, "Liabilities"), arising out of or in any way related to any claim, action or proceeding subject to subpart (a) above, regardless of how a court apportions any such Liabilities as between the Permittee, the County and/or third parties. - c.
-Except with respect to claims, actions, proceedings and Liabilities resulting from an Indemnified Party's sole active negligence or intentional misconduct, the Permittee shall also indemnify, defend (at Permittee's sole expense with legal counsel acceptable to County) and hold harmless the Indemnified Parties from and against any and all claims, actions, proceedings and Liabilities arising out of or in any way related to the construction, maintenance, land use or operations conducted pursuant to this CUP, regardless of how a court apportions any such Liabilities as between the Permittee of any such claim, action or proceeding and shall cooperate fully in the defense. - d.
+Permittee: Mirada Petroleum, INC. Site Location: Koenigstein Road, Ojai b.
+The Permittee shall also indemnify and hold harmless the Indemnified Parties from and against any and all losses, damages, awards, fines, expenses, penalties, judgments, settlements or liabilities of whatever nature, including but not limited to court costs and attorney fees (collectively, "Liabilities"), arising out of or in any way related to any claim, action or proceeding subject to subpart (a) above, regardless of how a court apportions any such Liabilities as between the Permittee, the County and/or third parties.

+- c.
+Except with respect to claims, actions, proceedings and Liabilities resulting from an Indemnified Party's sole active negligence or intentional misconduct, the Permittee shall also indemnify, defend (at Permittee's sole expense with legal counsel acceptable to County) and hold harmless the Indemnified Parties from and against any and all claims, actions, proceedings and Liabilities arising out of or in any way related to the construction, maintenance, land use or operations conducted pursuant to this CUP, regardless of how a court apportions any such Liabilities as between the Permittee, the County and/or third parties.
+The County shall promptly notify the Permittee of any such claim, action or proceeding and shall cooperate fully in the defense. - d.
 Neither the issuance of this CUP nor compliance with the conditions hereof, shall relieve the Permittee from any responsibility otherwise imposed by law for damage to persons or property; nor shall the issuance of this CUP serve to impose any liability upon the Indemnified Parties for injury or damage to persons or property.
 (PL-13)